nextcloud/news-updater/README.rst

 Running The Updater As Systemd Service
 --------------------------------------
 Almost always you want to run and stop the updater using your in init system.
-As for Systemd, you can create a simple text file in **/etc/systemd/system/owncloud-news-updater.service** with the following contents:
+As for Systemd, you can create a simple text file at **/etc/systemd/system/owncloud-news-updater.service** with the following contents:

 .. code:: ini